WayPointVenturesOrg/templates/README.md

 # Templates

-This repo contains deployment templates and scripts to allow testing and re-use across courses
+This repo contains deployment templates and scripts to allow testing and re-use across courses.

+This is a temporary location to allow testing of the deployment template or script.
+After functionality is tested, the location specified in the actual module content will be changed to the production location.

 ## Guidelines for use